Charly1000/probook_450_g7/README.md

 - Webcam/IR-Sensors - with SSDT-INT_USB.aml I tried to insert..
 - SD-Cardreader
 - internal microphone.. in Windows device-manager my microphone is not a realtek, it's a intel.
-- sidecar - I think that's a Intel-Kext problem.
+- Sidecar - I think that's a Intel-Kext problem.
 If you have another WiFi-Card it should work.

 don't forget to change "PlatformInfo" in OC-config with your own data for MacBookPro15,4.